 Ques.7.
 What is the difference between cross join and natural join?

 Ans.
-The cross join produces the cross product or Cartesian product of two tables whereas the natural join is based on all the columns having the same name and data types in both the tables.
+A cross join produces a cross product or cartesian product of two tables whereas the natural join is based on all the columns having the same name and data types in both the tables.

 Ques.8.
-How are Joins different from Union clause?
+How are Joins different from the Union clause?

 - Join combines attributes of the rows present in the two tables that share some common fields or attributes.